 Resolves the URL for a given SWAN asset (fonts, stylesheets, illustrations, icons, etc.) based on the asset type and key.

 SWAN is built to be interoperable with other design systems to allow incremental adoption.
-In order to achieve this, everything related to swan must be within the swan class.
+To achieve this, everything related to swan must be within the swan class.

 Page Structure